github/codeql/java/ql/lib/change-notes/2023-04-13-sensitive-actions-fix-regex.md

 ---
 category: minorAnalysis
 ---
-* Fixed the regular expression used to identify sensitive information in `SensitiveActions::getCommonSensitiveInfoRegex`.
+* Fixed a bug in the regular expression used to identify sensitive information in `SensitiveActions::getCommonSensitiveInfoRegex`.
+This may affect the results of the queries `java/android/sensitive-communication`, `java/android/sensitive-keyboard-cache`, and `java/sensitive-log`.